vanhasseltlab/copula_vps/README.md

 ### Data

 The MIMIC data can be retrieved from <https://physionet.org/content/mimiciv/1.0/>.
-The other data is restricted.
+The other data are restricted.